How ‘do us a favor’ led to Trump impeachment inquiry

 ACT 4

 But it's not clear that will happen.
-Bolton's lawyer signaled his client wouldn't appear without a subpoena.
+Bolton's attorney signaled his client wouldn't appear without a subpoena.

-Meanwhile, Bolton's former deputy, Charles Kupperman, is waiting for a judge to resolve whether he can be forced to testify because Kupperman was a close adviser to Trump.
+Meanwhile, Bolton's former deputy, Charles Kupperman, is waiting for a judge to resolve whether he can be forced to testify since he was a close adviser to Trump.

 Public hearings may start in mid-November, possibly followed by the drafting of articles of impeachment and a House vote on them by the end of year.
 The Senate's impeachment trial, if there is one, could be pushed into 2020.